soyjuanmacias/nexus/README.md

 # Nexus (code challenge)

-Our objetive is to create an address book.
+Your objetive is to create an address book.

 ![Example](https://user-images.githubusercontent.com/1523379/50910291-ca33ff80-142d-11e9-8b17-97c9faf993cf.png)
-<small>This is an example of the objective</small>
+<small>This is an example of the end result</small>

 ## Prologue

-In this exercise, app is based on: React + styled-components + React-Router.
+In this exercise the app is based on: React + styled-components + React-Router.
 If you are not familiar with them you can check the documentation in the following links: